khofstetter94/khofstetter94.github.io/class-201/201-class-02-reading-notes.md

           msg = 'You may not enter the bar';
         }

 - **Switch statements** - This statements starts with a variable that will determine which code block runs.
-This switch value is followed by different 'cases' with different possible values for the variable, which ever matches the value will be exectuted.
-Example:
+This switch value is followed by different 'cases' with different possible values for the variable, which ever matches the value will be executed.

 [Return home](https://khofstetter94.github.io/reading-notes/)